PREHISTORY: Ancient Mediterranean and Levant - RESEARCH and OUTREACH

 NOTE: Selecting narration will take you out of this website.

-For more than 5,000 years, this 6 inch figurine lay in pitch black silence underground, in Malta's Hal Saflieni Hypogeum Mortuary Temple.
+For more than 5,000 years, this 6 inch figurine rested underground, in Malta's Hal Saflieni Hypogeum Mortuary Temple.

 Copyright © 1994 The OTS Foundation - All Rights Reserved.